HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

-We delete the instruction at the mutation point if otherwise.
+We delete the instruction at the mutation point if otherwise:

 ```
 else if (programLength > minimumProgramLength &&